Intrinsic Image Transfer for Illumination Manipulation: Acknowledgment

 \begin{IEEEbiography}[{ }]{Qianying Zhang} received the BS degree in Mathematics from Zhengzhou University, Zhengzhou, China, in 2011, and the PhD degree in Mathematics from Beihang University (BUAA), Beijing, China, in 2015.
 She is in Shenzhen Institute of Information Technology.
 Her research interests include signal and image processing, compressed sensing, sparse representation and artificial intelligence. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Haihui Wang} received the PhD degree in Mathematics from Beijing University, Beijing, China, in 2003.
-She is currently an Associate Professor in the School of Mathematical Sciences, Beihang University (BUAA), Beijing, China, and an Associate Professor in the Health Science Center, Beijing University, Beijing, China.
+\begin{IEEEbiography}[{ }]{Haihui Wang} received the PhD degree in Mathematics from Peking University, Beijing, China, in 2003.
+She is currently a full Professor in the School of Mathematical Sciences, Beihang University (BUAA), Beijing, China, and a Professor in the Health Science Center, Beijing University, Beijing, China.
 Her research interests include artificial intelligence, machine learning, signal and image processing, wavelet analysis and application, and so on. \end{IEEEbiography}